itsa/itsa.github.io/_docs/io/index.md

 ###io.read()###
 Use io.read() to read data into an object.
 The Promise will return an object-type, by JSON-parse the serverdata automaticly.
 Use the second argument (object-type) to specify the arguments that will be transfered into a querystring together with the GET-request.
 This cannot be a deep-object.

+By default, `object` will be created with `Object.prototype` as their prototype.
+However, by specify `options.parseProto` (type = object), you can specify the prototype.
+To avoid any object to be created with `parseProto` as its prototype, you might also use `parseProtoCheck`, which is a function, recieving the object as argument.
+A truthy returnvalue would set `parseProto`, an untruthy won't.

 **Note:** Make sure the server responses a JSON-object and having the Content-Type set to `application/json`:

 ####io.read()####